 seat from screwing all of the way in to the tub valve, this

 will limit the movement of the new faucet stem.

-the stem is in tight but, don't go over board, remember it
+Make sure the stem is in tight but, don't go over board, remember it is just brass.

 sure the rubber O ring from the old stem has been removed,

 and that the new O ring on the new faucet stem is in place,

 2 O rings will not allow the faucet stem to sit properly,